sarazandi/Javascript_Lessons/README.md

 5. Send a Pull Request
 	- The Pull Request option should exist on the menu items in the right hand side of the page
-	- The help article is [here] (https://help.github.com/articles/using-pull-requests)
+	- Feel free to read [this article] (https://help.github.com/articles/using-pull-requests) for a review
 	- Once you have forked the code, I will create a *branch of my code* with *your name* on it
 	- Create the Pull Request from *your master branch* of *your forked repository* to the *branch with your name on it* of *my repository*